russweas/russweas/README.md

 ### Hello!

 I'm Russell, a CS student at The University of Alabama graduating in December 2021 with intern experience at Facebook and SAS.
-After graduating, I'd love to find a position where I can use Rust in distributed backend systems.
 My most used languages at the moment are Rust, Go, Hack/PHP, Java, JavaScript, and C++.

 My current main project is [Hermod](https://github.com/hermodapp/api), my senior design project at The University of Alabama.
 The project is powered by Rust, PostgresDB, and Redis.